altuslabsxyz/devnet-builder/docs/getting-started.md

 # Getting Started with devnet-builder

-This guide walks you through installing devnet-builder and deploying your first local Stable devnet.
+This guide walks you through installing devnet-builder and deploying your first local blockchain development network.

 ## Prerequisites